Jahender/architecture-center/docs/reliability/index.md

 For tips and best practices for developing requirements for reliable applications, see [Developing requirements for resilient Azure applications](./requirements.md).

-## Employ architectural best practices
+## Use architectural best practices

 During the architectural phase, focus on implementing practices that meet your business requirements, identify failure points, and minimize the scope of failures.